Telr-PG/telr-sdk-ios/README.md

 ## Requirements

-The Telr iOS SDK requires Xcode 11 or later and is compatible with apps targeting iOS 9 or above.
+Telr iOS SDK requires Xcode 11 or later and is compatible with apps targeting iOS 9 or above.
 We support Catalyst on macOS 10.15 or later.

 ## Example